Call us on

 Relax on blissful beaches and explore the rugged interior

-With exquisite beaches lapped by crystal-clear waters, stunning scenery and its own unique identity – Sardinia is the second largest island in the Mediterranean.
-The people who call it home are fiercely proud of their idyllic slice of paradise.
+With exquisite beaches lapped by crystal-clear waters, stunning scenery and its own unique identity – Sardinia, off the west coast of Italy, is the second largest island in the Mediterranean.
+The people who call it home are fiercely proud of their idyllic slice of paradise, and you’ll discover exactly why on a private tour of Sardinia with Jacada.

-If you can drag yourself away from the coast, the island’s rugged interior is also well worth exploring.
-Hike through thick forests and mountain ranges and explore karst springs, valleys, caves and canyons.
+Away from the coast, the island’s rugged interior is filled with thick forests and mountain ranges, karst springs, valleys, caves and canyons.
 Sardinia’s three national parks – Gennargentu, Asinara and the Maddalena Archipelago – are ripe for exploring.
 Asinara is named after the resident albino donkeys and features a string of abandoned buildings, once part of the island’s notorious prison.
+Evidence of Sardinia’s Indigenous Nuraghic culture can also be seen throughout the island, with some 7,000 Nuraghi stone towers scattered across the landscape, as well as influences from Roman, Catalan and Carthaginian history.

 Highlights